Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Context and motivation

-About the scalability of second-order optimization methods, especially when training neural networks, \citep{martens2010deep} and the subsequent proposition of K-FAC method \citep{martens2015optimizing} are fundamental.
-K-FAC leverages the specific architecture of neural networks to output an approximation of the true Hessian, which is usually too costly to compute.
-In general, there is still some space between Newton's method, which requires to know the full Hessian, and Cauchy's steepest descent \citep{cauchy1847methode}, which requires only minimal and computationally cheap information about the Hessian.
-For a study and a comparison of both methods, one may refer to \citep{gill1981practical,luenberger2008linear,nocedal1999numerical}.
-In this paper, we explore this in-between space.
+Finally, there should be some space between Newton's method, which requires the full Hessian $\bH$, and Cauchy's steepest descent, which requires minimal and computationally cheap information about $\bH$.
+The optimization method presented in Section \ref{sec:short:optim} explores this in-between space.

-\paragraph{Structure of the paper.} Despite being closely intertwined, both of our contributions can be explained independently from each other.
-First, we provide in Sections \ref{sec:short:higher_order} and \ref{sec:short:optim} standalone presentations of both of them, containing all the the essential technical details.
-Then, we present in Section \ref{sec:context} the context and motivation of our works.
-Finally, we discuss our results in Section \ref{sec:discussion}.
+\paragraph{Quasi-Newton methods.} When the parameter space is high-dimensional, computation of the Hessian $\bH_t$ and inversion of the linear system $\bg_t = \bH_t \mathbf{x}$ are computationally intensive.
+Quasi-Newton methods are designed to avoid any direct computation of the Hessian, and make extensive use of gradients and finite difference methods to approximate the direction of $\bH_t^{-1} \bg_t$.
+For a list of quasi-Newton methods, see \cite[Chap.\ 8]{nocedal1999numerical}.
+However, \cite{nocedal1999numerical} argue that, since it is easy to compute the Hessian by using Automatic Differentiation (AutoDiff), quasi-Newton methods tend to lose their interest.

+\paragraph{Applications to deep learning.} Many methods overcome the curse of the number of parameters by exploiting the structure of the neural networks.
+It is then common to neglect interactions between layers, leading to a (block)-diagonal approximation of the Hessian.
+A first attempt has been made by \cite{wang1998second}: they divide the Hessian into blocks, following the division of the network into layers, and its off-diagonal blocks are removed.
+From another perspective, \cite{ollivier2015riemannian} keeps this block-diagonal structure, but performs an additional approximation on the remaining blocks.

+More recently, K-BFGS has been proposed \cite{goldfarb2020practical}, which is a variation of the quasi-Newton method BFGS with block-diagonal approximation and an approximate representation of these blocks.
+In a similar spirit, the Natural Gradient method TNT \cite{ren2021tensor} also exploits the structure of neural networks by performing a block-diagonal approximation.
+Finally, AdaHessian \cite{yao2021adahessian} efficiently implements a second-order method by approximating the Hessian by its diagonal.

+\emph{Kronecker-Factored Approximate Curvature} (K-FAC) is a method for approximating of the Hessian proposed in \cite{martens2015optimizing} in the context of neural network training.
+K-FAC exploits the specific architecture of neural networks to output a cheap approximation of the true Hessian.
+Despite its scalability, K-FAC suffers from several problems.
+First, the main approximation is quite rough, since ``[it assumes] statistical independence between products [...] of unit activities and products [...] of unit input derivatives'' \cite[Sec.\ 3.1]{martens2015optimizing}.
+Second, even with an approximation of the Hessian, one has to invert it, which is computationally intensive even for small networks.
+To overcome this difficulty, a block-(tri)diagonal approximation of the inverse of the Hessian is made, which eliminates many of the interactions between the layers.